-40. PROFIT SHARING INVESTMENT ACCOUNTS (continued)
+39. PROFIT SHARING INVESTMENT ACCOUNTS (continued)

-(d) Basis for determining any PER or IRR
+(d) Basis for determining any PER or IRR and the changes that have occurred in any of those reserves during the reporting period

 Profit equalization reserve (PER) is created by appropriating a specific amount out of the profits earned on the commingled pool of assets before the allocation to shareholders and unrestricted investment account holders.
 The amounts appropriated to PER reduce the profits available for distribution to both categories of investors, shareholders and investment account holders.